Fatboychummy-CC/CCTest-Framework/README.md

 #### `ASSERT_EVENT`

 Asserts that an event is emitted some time during this test.
-Variadic arguments are used for further comparison of the event (if included).
+Variadic arguments can be used for further comparison of the event.
+It is recommended that, if using this assertion, you should also include the `EXTEND` test modifier, to ensure that the test does not end before the event is emitted.

-This assertion will create a post-process task that will wait for the event to be emitted, so it is recommended to be used with the `EXTEND` modifier.

 ```lua
 ASSERT_EVENT(event: string, ...: any)